Holly Madison, Department Chair

 NURS 228.
 Population Health and Applied Epidemiology.
 3 Units.

 Students will examine individual, collective, environmental, and organizational factors that affect the health of human populations.
-The focus will include concepts of population assessments for high risk patients, in both acute care and community-based settings.
-Emphasis will include risk assessment, health promotion, illness prevention and protection to promote improved management of high acuity clients and populations.
-Student will use descriptive and analytical approaches to evaluate the distribution of disease within a select population.
-Interventions for primary, secondary, and tertiary prevention will be explored in the broader context of the the social determinants of health to promote well being of individuals and communities.
-Prerequisites: Statistics.
+The focus will include concepts of population assessments for high-risk patients in both acute care and community-based settings.
+Areas of emphasis will include risk assessment, health promotion, illness prevention, and protection to promote improved management of high acuity clients and populations.
+Students will use descriptive and analytical approaches to evaluate the distribution of disease within select populations.
+Interventions for primary, secondary, and tertiary prevention will be explored in the broader context of determinants of health to promote the well-being of individuals and communities.
+Prerequisites: Admissions to ELMSN program or permission by instructor.

 NURS 230.
 Informatics and Technology in Health Care.
 3 Units.

 NURS 232.
-Clinical Improvement Project I. 2 Units.
+Quality Improvement Project I. 3 Units.

-The student will identify a clinical topic (faculty approved) for the clinical improvement project.
+The student will identify a topic (faculty approved) for the clinical improvement project.
 Students will conduct a comprehensive literature and systematic review of the selected topic.
-This learning activity will assist the student to focus their project and synthesize previous coursework for the MSN capstone project.
-The plan will include the design for the implementation of a quality improvement system project or EBP improvement project to improve patient outcomes.
-Using APA, a bibliography of resources will be submitted with the project plan.
+This learning activity will assist the student to focus their project to synthesize previous course work for the ELMSN capstone project.
+The plan will include the design for the implementation of a quality improvement system's project or an EBP improvement project to improve patient outcomes.
+Using APA format, a bibliography of resources will be submitted with the project plan.
+Prerequisites: Admission to ELMSN program or permission by instructor.

 NURS 234.
 Health Systems Leadership.
 3 Units.

-This course studies the complex health care systems of today and the challenges nurse leaders face to champion improvement in health care delivery systems to improve patient and population health outcomes.
-Master's prepared nurses are needed to advance from expert clinician to transformational leaders to engage in innovation, positive change and actively participate in evidence-based collaborative interdisciplinary solutions.
+This course studies the current complex health care systems of today and challenges nurse leaders to champion improvement in health care delivery systems to improve patient and population health outcomes.
+Master's prepared nurses are needed to advance from expert clinician to transformational leaders to engage in innovation, positive change, and to actively participate in evidence-based collaborative interdisciplinary solutions.
 Students will assess their leadership strengths and areas for improvement to develop an action plan to build leadership capacity.
-Students will acquire competencies in leadership and facilitation skills, organizational assessments, financing of health care systems, and theories of change to design new practice models.
+Students will acquire competencies in leadership and facilitation skills, organizational systems assessments, financing of health care systems, and theories of change to design new practice models.
+Prerequisites: Admissions to ELMSN program or permission by instructor.

 NURS 236.
 Advanced Pharmacology.
 3 Units.

-In this course students will gain advanced pathophysiologic and pharmacological knowledge of chronic illnesses and management of complex high acuity illnesses that impact our health care systems.
+In this course, students will gain advanced pathophysiologic and pharmacological knowledge of chronic illnesses and management of complex high acuity illnesses that impact our health care systems.
 Management of diabetes will include a skills practicum of medication management, including CGM, and current diabetic medications to assist clients to better manage their blood glucose.
-Prerequisites: NURS 206.
+Prerequisites: Admission to ELMSN program or permission by instructor.

 NURS 238A.
 Public Health and Population-Based Nursing.
 3 Units.

 This course is designed to assist the nurse to meet the Scope and Standards for Public Health Nursing.
-These 17 standards provide a broad scope of practice to assess, diagnose, identify, plan, implement, and evaluate a public health and community-based intervention plan.
+These 17 standards provide a broad scope of practice to assess, diagnosis, identify, plan, implement, and evaluate public health and community-based intervention plans.
 The health of the community and subgroups within the community are the focus of this course.
-Students will apply nursing and public health standards to promote health, prevent disease, and restore health of the population groups.
-Prerequisites: NURS 228.
-Corequisites: NURS 238B.
+Students will apply nursing and public health standards to promote health, prevent disease, to restore the health of the population.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 238B.
 Clinical Practicum: Public Health and Population-Based Nursing.
 2.5 Units.

 This practicum will provide students with a community and public health perspective of the population they serve.
-Students will complete experiential learning in multiple health care settings and develop an EBP public health community based intervention plan to improve the health of a population.
-Prerequisites: NURS 228.
-Corequisites: NURS 238A.
+Students will complete experiential learning in multiple settings and develop an EBP public health community-based intervention plan to improve the health of a population.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 240.
 Advanced Concepts in Nursing Practice.
 2 Units.

-Building on the integrated knowledge and competencies from Nursing of Adults and Older Adults I and II, students will care for complex and emergent clients in acute care setting.
-Emphasis is placed on the delivery of safe, patient-centered, team-based care incorporating health promotion, disease prevention and patient/family education.
-Core competencies from previously taken Medical-Surgical nursing courses are emphasized, with the focus of the care of adults with acute conditions.
+Building on the integrated knowledge and competencies from Nursing of Adults and Older Adults I and II, students will care for complex and emergent clients in an acute care setting.
+Emphasis is placed on the delivery of safe, patient-centered, team-based care incorporating health promotion, disease prevention, and patient/family education.
+Core competencies from previously taken medical-surgical nursing courses are emphasized, with the focus on the care of adults with acute conditions.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 242.
-Advanced Preceptored Clinical Immersion.
+Advanced Concepts and Clinical Immersion.
 5 Units.

-Students will complete 225 clinical hours under the guidance of a faculty mentor and program approved preceptor.
+Students will complete 200 clinical hours under the guidance of a faculty mentor and program approved preceptor.
 Students will coordinate clinical days with the preceptor.
 The course is designed to provide an in-depth clinical experience for students to assist with their transition to professional practice.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 244.
 Advanced Professional Role & Advocacy.
 2 Units.

-The role of the master’s prepared nurse in advocacy and leadership relate to policy development and innovation in health care delivery is emphasized.
+The role of the master's prepared nurse in advocacy and leadership related to policy development and innovation in health care delivery is emphasized.
 This course explores current nursing and health care issues within the context of transformational leadership strategies.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 246.
 Care Coordination and Transition Management.
 2 Units.

 This course prepares nursing students to integrate care coordination and transition management into practice throughout the continuum of care.
-Students are co-enrolled in the preceptored immersion course; therefore, students will identify complex care patients (with approval of their preceptor) to meet course objectives.
+Students are co-enrolled in the precepted immersion course; therefore, students will identify complex care patients (with approval of their preceptor) to meet course objectives.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 NURS 248.
-Clinical Improvement Project II.
+Quality Improvement Project II.
 3 Units.

 Upon successful completion of the ELMSN Program, the student will:

-- Integrate, translate, and apply evidence and evolving evidence from nursing and other academic disciplines to inform clinical judgment and innovation into nursing practice in diverse healthcare settings.
+a.
+Apply evidence from nursing and other academic disciplines to inform clinical judgment and promote innovation in nursing practice at diverse healthcare settings.

-- Integrate clinical prevention, health promotion, and population health knowledge in the planning, design, management, and evaluation of health care services for individuals, families, and aggregate populations.
+c.
+Integrate clinical prevention, health promotion, and population health knowledge across healthcare settings in the provision of services for individuals, families, aggregate populations, and communities.

-- Analyze organizational and systems of care and use quality improvement science strategies, tools, methods, and performance measures to improve safety and outcomes of patients and care systems.
+e.
+Analyze organizational leadership and systems of care using quality improvement strategies, tools, methods, and performance measures that impact quality and safety outcomes.

-- Integrate meaningful data obtained from information and healthcare technologies to monitor, manage, and improve the delivery of nursing and healthcare services in accordance with best practices.
+g.
+Integrate data obtained from information and healthcare technologies to monitor, manage, and improve the delivery of nursing and healthcare services in accordance with best practices.